Osorio21/SearchIt/README.md

 #### **Assets**

 Borrows collection of colors and assets from Apple's UKit tutorials.
-These colors are used in some list cell backgrounds.
+These colors are used in some list cell backgrounds and symbols.

 ## Architectural Design Pattern